REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Methods

-\textbf{ID-Context Cache for autoregressive diffusion.} To enable autoregressive, context-aware generation in audio-to-video diffusion, we introduce a novel DiT-based backbone that implements the proposed ID-Context Cache mechanism.
-Our Streaming A2V-DiT framework comprises 28 transformer blocks, each integrating three core modules: Self-Attention with ID-Context Cache, 3D Full-Attention for text conditioning, and Frame-level 2D Cross-Attention for audio conditioning.
-Theoretically, the ID-Context Cache reconfigures the attention topology to enable chunk-by-chunk autoregressive inference, simultaneously enforcing ID fidelity and temporal causality.
+\textbf{ID-Context Cache for semi-autoregressive diffusion.} To enable semi-autoregressive, context-aware generation in audio-to-video diffusion, we introduce a novel DiT-based backbone that implements the proposed ID-Context Cache mechanism.
+Our Streaming A2V-DiT framework comprises 28 transformer blocks, each integrating three core modules: Self-Attention with ID-Context Cache, 3D Full-Attention for text conditioning, and Frame-level 2D Cross-Attention for audio conditioning (please refer to Appendix Sec.~\ref{sec:backbone_details} for details).
+Theoretically, the ID-Context Cache reconfigures the attention topology to enable chunk-by-chunk semi-autoregressive inference, simultaneously enforcing ID fidelity and temporal consistency.
 This is realized through the two following theoretically motivated components.

 The mathematical formulation of the ID-Context Cache is defined as follows.
-For the current chunk, the Query, Key, and Value at each layer are computed as formulated below:
+For the current chunk, the Query, Key, and Value at each block are computed as formulated below:

-where $i$ denotes the $i$-th chunk and $j$ denotes the $j$-th block.
-Then, the causal dependency chain is reconstructed by concatenating the static ID anchor with the dynamically updated contextual cache from the preceding chunk, following the proposed ID-Sink and Context Cache principles:
+where $i$ denotes the $i$-th chunk and $j$ denotes the $j$-th block of A2V-DiT.
+The causal chain is then reconstructed by concatenating the static ID anchor with the dynamically updated contextual cache from the preceding chunk, following the proposed ID-Sink and Context-Cache principles:

-The self-attention is then operated based on the refined causal dependency chain, as follows:
+The self-attention is then operated on hidden states $\mathit{\boldsymbol{H}}_{ij}$ based on the refined causal dependency chain, as follows: